merrcury/100-Days-Of-Code/docs/README.md

 ## Day 82 : March 28, 2020
 **Today's Progress**:
-+ Completed 1 Modules of Crio's QMoney.
++ Completed 1 Module of Crio's QMoney.
 It was all about java and damn tough.
 + Held an 1 hour online git tutorial on ZOOM.

+## Day 83 : March 29, 2020
+**Today's Progress**: Completed 3rd Module of Crio's QMoney.
+It was all about java again and damn tough.